outovhush/revops-portfolio/spreadsheet_report_refactor/README.md

 ### Key metrics: MRPU, Penetration and Revenue
+This timeseries chart let us quickly spot anomalies in MRPU, penetration and revenue numbers, revenue composition and the numbers continuity for actuals (blue) into forecast (orange).

 <img src="https://github.com/outovhush/revops-portfolio/blob/main/spreadsheet_report_refactor/mrpu_penetration_revenue.png">

 ### Aggregate Penetration - Actuals vs Forecast
 Showing spike in aggregate penetration forecast April on March.
-We can drill-down on the chart to identify where it comes from and if there is the forecast opportunity driving this vs just a forecasting error.
+We can drill-down with the chart controls to identify where it comes from and if there is a foreseen tangible opportunity behind this vs. just a forecas error.
 <img src="https://github.com/outovhush/revops-portfolio/blob/main/spreadsheet_report_refactor/spike_in_penetration_forecast.png">